dhorsley/za/docs/handbook/handbook_1.2.1.md

 #### Customizing Your Environment

-The most powerful REPL feature is the startup script.
+A useful REPL feature is the startup script.
 Create a file at `~/.zarc` to automatically configure your session.
 Here's a simplified example based on the actual startup script:

 ```za
 # ~/.zarc - simplified startup configuration